Go confidently in the direction of your dreams,

 Geoffrey Fushi was a master at matching musician and instrument.
-He worked with many of the leading artists of our time, including Ruggiero Ricci, Yo-Yo Ma, Itzhak Perlman, Gidon Kremer, Lynn Harrell, Joshua Bell, Gil Shaham, Anne-Sophie Mutter, Isaac Stern, Yehudi Menuhin, Nigel Kennedy, Ruggiero Ricci, and Ko Iwasaki.
-After almost four decades, Bein & Fushi is still the leader in innovation, expertise, and excellence in the field offering a wide-ranging inventory from magnificent rare Italian instruments to those made by today’s top modern instrument and bow makers.
+He worked with many of the leading artists of our time, including Ruggiero Ricci, Yo-Yo Ma, Itzhak Perlman, Gidon Kremer, Lynn Harrell, Joshua Bell, Gil Shaham, Anne-Sophie Mutter, Isaac Stern, Yehudi Menuhin, Nigel Kennedy, and Ko Iwasaki.
+After over four decades, Bein & Fushi is still the leader in innovation, expertise, and excellence in the field offering a wide-ranging inventory from magnificent rare Italian instruments to those made by today’s top modern instrument and bow makers.
 The company serves musicians at all levels, from students to the most accomplished orchestra and chamber ensemble members, concertmasters, and soloists around the world.

 The Stradivari Society®